micheledusi/Deckz/src/logic/score.typ

   if cards.len() < n {
     return ()
   }
-  let cards-by-rank = group-cards-by-rank(cards, add-zero: false, allow-invalid: false)
+  let cards-by-rank = group-ranks(cards, add-zero: false, allow-invalid: false)
   // We filter the ranks to only include those that have at least `n` cards
   // Then, for each rank with at least `n` cards, we take ALL the possible combinations of `n` cards from that rank
   // This is done with the binomial coefficient.